beebmx/kirby-pay/docs/guide/development.md

 ## Sandbox

-When you are developing a shopping cart or any payment implementation, sometimes is not necesary to create a real payment flow, for that reason is the `sandbox` driver, to simulate any payment or customer but everithing in a save enviroment and without touching any external API.
+When you are developing a shopping cart or any other payment implementation, sometimes is not necesary to create a real payment flow, for that reason is the `sandbox` driver, to simulate any payment or customer but in a save enviroment without touching any external API.

-By default, `sandbox` is set without doing anything, but if you want manually configure it this service `driver`, in your `config.php` add:
+By default, `sandbox` is set without doing anything, but if you want manually configure this service `driver`, in your Kirby configuration file `config.php` add:

 ```php
 return [